Latin America and Caribbean

 The overall index value for each country’s system represents the weighted average of the three sub-indices.
 The weightings used are 40 percent for the adequacy sub-index, 35 percent for the sustainability sub-index and 25 percent for the integrity sub-index.
 The different weightings are used to reflect the primary importance of the adequacy sub-index which represents the benefits that are currently being provided together with some important benefit design features.
 The sustainability sub-index has a focus on the future and measures various indicators which will influence the likelihood that the current system will be able to provide these benefits into the future.
 The integrity sub-index considers several items that influence the overall governance and operations of the system which affects the level of confidence that the citizens of each country have in their system.

-This study of retirement income systems in 20 countries has confirmed that there is great diversity between the systems around the world with scores ranging from 42.0 for Indonesia to 80.2 for Denmark.
+This study of retirement income systems in 25 countries has confirmed that there is great diversity between the systems around the world with scores ranging from 43.5 for India to 82.4 for Denmark.

 We believe that none of the countries in this study has an E-grade system, which would be represented by an index value below 35.
 A score between 35 and 50, representing a D-grade system, indicates a system that has some sound features but there exist major omissions or weaknesses.
 A D-grade classification may also occur in the relatively early stages of the development of a particular country’s retirement income system, such as in China, India, Indonesia and Korea.